Rivukis/Spry/README.md

 // passes if the function was called with equivalent arguments a number of times expect(fake).to(haveReceived(.functionName, with: "firstArg", "secondArg", countSpecifier: .exactly(1)))

+// passes if the property was set to the specified value expect(fake).to(haveReceived(.propertyName, with "value"))

-// passes if the static function was was called expect(Fake).to(haveReceived(.functionName))
+// passes if the static function was called expect(Fake).to(haveReceived(.functionName))

+// passes if the static property was set expect(Fake).to(haveReceived(.propertyName))
 ```

 ## SpryEquatable